isomerpages/govtech-stp/_periodic-commuting-arrangement/malaysian-citizens-prs-working-in-singapore/additional-work-pass-conditions.md

 *Before the foreign employee leaves for Singapore*

 2. The foreign employee shall take a COVID-19 Polymerase Chain Reaction (PCR) test within 48 hours before departing for Singapore if:
-: a. the foreign employee had recent travel history to Malaysia within the last 21 days prior to entering Singapore.
+: a. the foreign employee had recent travel history to Malaysia within the last 21 <b>(for arrivals before 7 Oct 2021)</b> or 14 <b>(for arrivals from 7 Oct 2021)</b> days prior to entering Singapore.

 Such a foreign employee shall obtain a valid negative COVID-19 test result in English, from a laboratory accredited by the Malaysian authorities and recognised by the Singapore government.
 The negative COVID-19 test result shall be presented to the Singapore authorities on his/her arrival in Singapore.